 If you’re accused of a felony in New York, you might have the right to testify before a grand jury.
 However, testifying is risky.
-You must understand how the the proces works to understand the risks of testifying, and the risks of not testifying.

 A district attorney can’t bring a defendant to trial on felony charges without first getting an indictment.
 An indictment is a document that accuses a defendant of one or more crimes.